 He also runs workshops in organisational structure, strategic planning and managing change for arts organisations for a variety of international bodies including The British Council, The Soros Foundation, Amsterdam Summer University, L’Universite de Dijon, L’Institut Francais, NOROC, The Arab Arts Association and The Welsh College of Dance & Drama.

 Clayton is Programme Manager for STEAMhouse and is responsible for overall project delivery of STEAMhouse (first phases) and works closely with the team on areas of capital development, financial management, programme design and delivery, marketing and PR, strategic partnerships, research collaborations, and sector development.

-STEAMhouse (Phase 1) is a creative innovation centre in Digbeth, Birmingham, UK, with the aim of brokering collaborative relationships between businesses, academics, arts and creative industries to support innovation and prototyping activity for social and economic benefit.
+STEAMhouse is a creative innovation centre in Digbeth, Birmingham, UK, with the aim of brokering collaborative relationships between businesses, academics, arts and creative industries to support innovation and prototyping activity for social and economic benefit.
 The centre will demonstrate how arts and creativity can be combined with STEM subjects (Science, Technology, Engineering, and Maths) to drive innovation, skills, research, and economic growth.

 Prior to this he was Associate Director at Sampad, a Birmingham based South Asian arts development organisation, Combined Arts Officer at Arts Council England, Cultural Partnerships Officer at Birmingham City Council, and Events Officer at the Herbert Arts Gallery in Coventry.

 Clayton is a postgraduate of Fine Art, University of Central England (now BCU), and a Masters graduate in European Cultural Policy and Management, University of Warwick.
-He is also an honorary research fellow at the University of Birmingham in the College of Art and Law.
+He was also an honorary research fellow at the University of Birmingham in the College of Art and Law.